St. Louis Science Center to debut mummy exhibit, including a baby crocodile and a man with snazzy boots

 The traveling exhibit has been seen by more than 2 million visitors around the world.
 The mummies and artifacts are on loan from 12 museums and groups from five countries.

-Among the other mummies you can see: The Vac Mummies, a mummified family from Hungary that was believed to have died from tuberculosis; an Egyptian priest named Nes-Hor, who was discovered to suffer from arthritis and a broken left hip; the Burns Collection, a group of medical mummies that were used to teach anatomy in the early 1800s; and MUMAB, the first modern-day replication of Egyptian mummification done on a body in 2,800 years.
+Among the other mummies you can see: The Vac Mummies, a mummified family from Hungary that was believed to have died from tuberculosis; an Egyptian priest named Nes-Hor, who had arthritis and a broken left hip; the Burns Collection, a group of medical mummies that were used to teach anatomy in the early 1800s; and MUMAB, the first modern-day replication of Egyptian mummification done on a body in 2,800 years.

 The exhibition also talks about the mummification process and ways used to study mummies, including Computed Technology, DNA analysis and radiocarbon dating.